Scanning electron microscope image of cancer cells on a dark background

 Autoimmunity starts in the gut

 Intestinal permeability is a consistent upstream finding in most autoimmune conditions.
-Repairing the gut lining, addressing dysbiosis, and removing inflammatory triggers often quiets the immune attack without eliminating necessary immune function.
+Repairing the gut lining, addressing dysbiosis, and removing inflammatory triggers often quiets the immune attack without impairing necessary immune function.

 03